pieter-bos/vercors-doc/src/col-nodes.md

 You may presume that the node is `check`ed before its type is queried, and may crash otherwise.
 The type of expressions is closely related to coercion.

+## Type
+The relations between types must be defined in `Types.leastCommonSuperType` and `CoercionUtils.getCoercion`.